frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 And again, the quick solution, the quick fix, looked at from a human perspective, can look so attractive.
 It can look like the solution to all our problems.
 But later on, we find that that decision did not give glory to God, and it can become the greatest regret of our life.

-A nun here in Nairobi who in 1969 went to Uganda as an obstetrician.
+A nun here in Nairobi in 1969 went to Uganda as an obstetrician.
 She was an Irish nun and doctor.
 In 1969 she was the second obstetrician in the whole of Uganda---20 million people.

 When she was qualifying in the UK, I think it was Birmingham, the Abortion Act had just been passed.
 But she refused to cooperate.